Social Media Handbook

 - Do not use the black and gold V as your profile picture.
 This is reserved for the official VU Facebook page.

 - Consider using one of the square V social media icons.

 - Your cover image takes up the width of your Facebook page.
-It should be at least 399 px wide and very high quality.
+It should be at least 850 px wide and very high quality.
 Looking for campus images to use?
-You can use the photos on our Flickr page.
-If you want to see what your profile image looks like on your timeline cover image, you can play with that in this Photoshop file: Download it.
+You can use the photos from our Flickr page.
+Remember that your profile picture covers part of your cover image – so adjust accordingly.

 - Images for your tabs: This is where you can place your call-to-action items – these should be attention-grabbing and lead your visitors to more content.